ChimneySwift/fancy_vend/README.md

 Fancy vend uses only one infrequent abm to refresh vendor objects in the event of a clearobjects.
 No other vendor updating is done unless a player purchases from the vendor or adjusts settings.

 Note: Some clients using mobile and/or older devices, including PCs, may experience additional lag if many fancy vendors are used in a small space, however not to an extent greater than the majority of shops where players use itemframes or pedestals to achieve the same functionality as the fancy vendor's display.

+**Settings:**
+The following minetest.conf settings can be configured to further modify the appearence of Fancy Vendors:

+`fancy_vend_display_node` - Change the display node to something other than `default:obsidian_glass` (ensure mod this node belongs to is in depends.txt)

+`fancy_vend_log_max` - Change the maximum number of logs stored in a vendor's metadata

+`fancy_vend_autorotate_speed` - Change the speed at which the display object rotates